 How do you know if blades for scroll saws are easy to change and attach?
 There are two types – the pin end scroll saw blade and pinless blades.

-In general, pinned blades are larger in size, and we recommend them for straighter cuts.
+In general, pinned blades are larger in size, and I recommend them for straighter cuts.
 Older scroll saws usually have pinned blades, so make sure this type will work with your device.
 For ease of installation, pinned blades are better because you simply slip the pins into the holes.

 On the contrary, pinless scroll saw blades are smaller in size and also lighter weight.
 Instead of straight lines, the pinless design is better for small and precise cuts.
 They are not as easy to install as the pin end scroll saw blade, which means you will need to take some time to switch them out.